Is a Career as a Physical Therapist Assistant Right for Me?

 The Associate in Science in the Physical Therapist Assistant (PTA) program is a hands-on program offered on the Hodges University Naples campus only and is a day program – Monday through Friday 8:30 a.m. - 5:00 p.m.
 The PTA program also includes two internships consisting of 40 hours a week for seven weeks in Summer Term B and eight weeks in Fall Term B.

 The PTA Core is a full-time, day program.
-Students will attend class or internships five days a week for three consecutive semesters and must complete the coursework together as a cohort.
+Students will attend class or internships five days a week for three consecutive semesters and must complete the coursework together as a cohort of no more than 20 students.

 How is Hodges University’s Physical Therapist Assistant Program Different?